swiftlang/swift-org-website/_posts/2022-11-20-swift-summer-of-code-2022-summary.md

 > Author: [Amritpan Kaur](https://github.com/amritpan)<br/>
 > Mentor: [Pavel Yaskevich](https://github.com/xedin)

-Amritpan: Swift’s type inference algorithm allows us to write source code without explicit type notations.
+Swift’s type inference algorithm allows us to write source code without explicit type notations.
 It is implemented via a constraint-based type checker that gathers available type context from the source code and attempts to solve for a concrete type for any parts of the source code that is missing type information to produce a final, and hopefully valid, fully-typed Swift expression.
 The type inference algorithm also produces a debug output that shows this process and is especially helpful for debugging invalid expressions.
 However, this output has been difficult to understand and unwieldy.
 This summer, I worked with my mentor, Pavel Yaskevich, to make this output more human-friendly and welcoming to compiler developers of all experience levels.

 The output in its previous form had repetitive elements, seemed disjointed, and did not show essential type and process details.
 Over the last few months, I reworked and reformatted the output to improve its readability.
 To make it easier to follow how an expression or subexpression is type checked, the output now closely tracks constraint solver steps by showing constraint simplification and solver scope changes.
 The output also explicitly states important type information in context to show how the constraint solver’s path changes type variable bindings and relationships.
 Additionally, a redesigned layout groups together type properties, simplification process, and nested constraint solver scopes for a more visually friendly format.